Hummingbird hawk-moth: Adults

-Behavior
+Behaviour

 Its long proboscis (25–28 mm) and its hovering behavior, accompanied by an audible humming noise, make it look remarkably like a hummingbird while feeding on flowers.
 Like hummingbirds, it feeds on flowers which have tube-shaped corollae.
 It should not be confused with the moths called hummingbird moths in North America, genus Hemaris, members of the same family and with similar appearance and behavior.

 The resemblance to hummingbirds is an example of convergent evolution.
 It flies during the day, especially in bright sunshine, but also at dusk, dawn, and even in the rain, which is unusual for even diurnal hawkmoths.
 M. stellatarum engages in free hovering flight, which allows more maneuverability and control than fixed-wing flight, despite high energetic cost.
 Like many large insects, it relies upon Johnston's organs for body positioning information.

 Vision

 The hummingbird hawkmoth's visual abilities have been studied extensively, and they have demonstrated a relatively good ability to learn colours.
-They have a trichromatic visual system, and are most sensitive to wavelength in the range of 349-521 nm.
-They have been shown to discriminate a wavelength difference as small as 1-2 nm between sources.
+They have a trichromatic visual system, and are most sensitive to wavelength in the range of 349–521 nm.
+They have been shown to discriminate a wavelength difference as small as 1–2 nm between sources.
 This discrimination is even more precise than Apis mellifera, or the western honey bee.
 Among other flower visitors, their visual system is similar to Papilio xuthus, or the Asian swallowtail butterfly, and Deilephila elpenor, the nocturnal elephant hawkmoth.
 Their food preference is based mainly on visual identification, while D. elpenor preference relies upon olfactory identification.
 Compared to D. elpenor, M. stellatarum have a much smaller number of ommatidia, but a larger optic lobe volume to provide more visual processing tissue.

 Habitat and host plants

 Hummingbird hawk-moths can be easily seen in gardens, parks, meadows, bushes, and woodland edge, where the preferred food plants grow (honeysuckle, red valerian and many others).

 Their larvae usually feed on bedstraws or madders (Rubia) but have been recorded on other Rubiaceae and Centranthus, Stellaria, and Epilobium.

 Adults are particularly fond of nectar-rich flowers with a long and narrow calyx, since they can then take advantage of their long proboscis and avoid competition from other insects.
 Flowers with longer tubes typically present the feeding animal a higher nectar reward.
-Proboscis length is thought to have been evolutionarily impacted by the length of flower feeding tubes.
+Proboscis length is thought to have been evolutionarily impacted by the length of flowers' feeding tubes.
 Examples of such plants include Centranthus, Jasminum, Buddleia, Nicotiana, Primula, Viola, Syringa, Verbena, Echium, Phlox, and Stachys.
 They are reported to trap-line, that is, to return to the same flower beds at about the same time each day.